-There are several ways for professionals who graduated with us to network.
+There are many ways for professionals who graduated with us to network.

 Newcastle University Alumni

-We publish a Christmas newsletter, with news from Newcastle Dental School and its graduates.
+We publish a termly newsletter, with up to date news from Newcastle Dental School and its graduates.
 To submit a news item for this year's newsletter, email: email@example.com